 Eventually, the brain recognizes not enough O2 is getting to your brain and this causes you to wake, but not enough to wake entirely.
 You usually drift out of a deeper sleep which allows your airway to open up a little, a bit like a gasp, then you fall back into a deeper sleep usually oblivious of what’s going on.
 The frequency varies but could be hundreds of times during the night.

 What sleep apnoea sufferers do notice is feeling tired, irritable and unrefreshed when they wake up due to the broken sleep pattern.
-And this can lead to a rough day ahead effecting concentration, work performance and mood.
+And this can lead to a rough day ahead of effecting concentration, work performance, and mood.

-We think around 5% of the Australian population suffer from this sleep problem with 1:4 men over 30.
+We think around 5% of the Australian population suffers from this sleep problem with 1:4 men over 30.
 The reality is there are many who are undiagnosed.

 This is a problem particularly driving or operating equipment.

-And if you’re overweight you increase you risk of acquiring sleep apnoea.
+And if you’re overweight you increase your risk of acquiring sleep apnoea.

-Furthermore, the masks recommended to wear to help open the airway and maintain O2 levels can be a breeding ground for bacteria and viruses leading to a higher risk of infection.
+Furthermore, the masks recommended wearing to help open the airway and maintain O2 levels can be a breeding ground for bacteria and viruses leading to a higher risk of infection.